In order to be given the required “endorsement” by the club for members to purchase their first General Category Handgun;

 To assist in which discipline, see HERE for a full list of Victoria Police Approved Handgun Shooting Matches.

 This list will also assist in indicating which of the competitions you are entering in support of your Permit to Acquire.

-(C) Before a new member can purchase any class of handgun, they must have successfully completed the Training for Your Handgun License competency test under the supervision of a Range Officer AND received their Competency Certificate endorsed by an approved club trainer.
+C – Before a new member can purchase any class of handgun, they must have successfully completed the Training for Your Handgun License competency test under the supervision of a Range Officer AND received their Competency Certificate endorsed by an approved club trainer.